25+ years of direct work with children.

 Internationally experienced as an educator and researcher, Jamie has focused her career on early childhood education, social emotional learning, and bilingual education.
 Jamie began her work with Learning Seeds as a Social Impact Fellow, and is now engaged in managing research data, supporting our education practitioner researchers, our students and their families, and utilization of our research data.

 Marri graduated from Boston University's Sargent College in 2017 with a Bachelor of Science degree in Health Sciences.
 She is an experienced Medical Assistant in the greater Boston area, as well as a skillful caregiver for families with young children.
 Marri is an aspiring Physician Assistant (PA), currently applying to PA programs across the Northeast.
-She began her work with Learning Seeds Inc. as a Social Impact Fellow, and now fills the role of Lead Care Coordinator for the company.
+She began her work with Learning Seeds Inc. as a Social Impact Fellow, and now fills the role of Lead Service Coordinator for the Company.
 Marri brings a healthcare lens to the team, and continues to fulfill her passion of working with young children at Learning Seeds.

 Rucha is a junior (originally from Ames, Iowa) at MIT; she is a candidate for a Bachelor’s Degree in Brain and Cognitive Sciences, on a pre-med track.
 She was nominated for the FRC Dean's List Award by mentors on her high school FRC team, was an NCWIT Aspirations in Computing Affiliate Award Recipient, and is a Dr. Bart Kamen Memorial FIRST Scholar.
 She is currently pursuing a research position in the O'Gara Lab at Beth Israel Deaconess Medical Center and is a TA for Intro Biology in her learning community.
 Outside of school, Rucha is the Co-Founder and Co-Director of TEDxMIT and is the Lead Speaker Relations & Media Specialist at Learning Seeds.
 Her interests include dancing on the MIT Bhangra team, traveling, and solving crosswords.